 What types of braces are available?

 There are so many different types of braces on the market, you won’t have a problem finding one that’s suitable for your needs.
-Let’s take a look at some of the more popular braces: clear braces, ceramic braces, lingual braces, and coloured braces.
+Let’s take a look at some of the more popular braces: clear braces, ceramic braces and metal braces.

 Also known by the brand name Invisalign, this clear brace is ideal if you want a discreet device.
 They are removable, custom made, and transparent.

 These have brackets and wires that are tooth coloured to blend in well with your teeth, so they are less noticeable than metal braces.
 They also correct your teeth faster than clear braces and are one of our most popular adult braces.

 The more traditional braces are made from metal that’s bonded onto the front of your teeth.
 They are the least expensive option but are also highly noticeable.

 Are brace prices expensive?